Theory of the Undetermined Status of Taiwan

 The Theory of the Undetermined Status of Taiwan (台灣地位未定論), also called the Theory of the Undetermined Sovereignty of Taiwan (台灣主權未定論), is one of the theories which describe the island of Taiwan's present legal status.

 In 1950, after the outbreak of the Korean War, United States President Harry S. Truman said that it would be a direct threat to the United States' security in the western Pacific area if the Communist forces occupied Taiwan and that "the determination of the future status of Formosa must await the restoration of security in the Pacific, a peace settlement with Japan, or consideration by the United Nations."
 This statement of Truman is generally regarded as the origin of the Theory of the Undetermined Status of Taiwan.

 In 1951, Japan concluded the Treaty of San Francisco with the Allied Powers.
 It renounced all right, title and claim to Taiwan and the Pescadores without explicitly stating the sovereignty status of the two territories.

 The Theory of the Undetermined Status of Taiwan is supported by some politicians and jurists to this day.

+Kinmen and Matsu

+The theory does not apply to Kinmen or the Matsu Islands, which are also controlled by the government of the Republic of China.
+In particular, three of the five major Matsu Islands (Dongyin Island, Dongju Island, and Xiju Island) have been continuously controlled by this government since the overthrow of the Qing Empire in 1912, while Kinmen and the other two major Matsu Islands have been controlled except for a period of occupation in World War II.